dev-ahmadbilal/hexogen/README.md

 - ✅ Database connection examples
 - ✅ Ready-to-use project structure

-**No hexagonal architecture setup required** - just install hexogen and start generating resources.
+**No hexagonal architecture setup required** - just install hexogen and start generating CRUD APIs.
 The package will automatically create the hexagonal architecture structure for you.

 ## About Hexagonal Architecture